mashcode/NYCompost-data/README.md

 All designed information systems are at their root human systems and can only function through the relationships of the people within those systems.
 Social apps, by example, take on the structures of woven materials much like is now being observed in brain neural networks.
 We use patterns to flag random associations.
 We turn these patterns and associations into maps.
 What kills any great idea, besides bad timing, is a design so onerous it suffocates the desire of users to explore random options.
 I experience this every time I'm encouraged to log into LinkedIn and Google+.
 I'm sorry, I don't mean to pile on, but wtf?

 So the food(scraps) to compost story aka Compost Club is obviously one of science and observation, the conversion of energy through decay, but it's also a story about converting human energy, enabling and building out the interchanges within neighborhoods and learning to be accountable for everything in our waste stream.
 Lastly, it's about changing long ingrained habits.
 The tools are readily available to support collaboration, share activity and most importantly provide the channels to connect with each other.
 At this point we have no choice but to.
 Maybe we already have?

+Look at the center of any disruptive idea, you'll always find an activist with questions.

+For more bullet points & resources =>
 -->
 Look at the center of any disruptive idea, you'll always find an activist with questions.